awsdocs/aws-codepipeline-user-guide/doc_source/security_iam_id-based-policy-examples.md

 ### Permissions related to notifications in full access managed policies<a name="notifications-fullaccess"></a>

-The `AWSCodePipelineFullAccess` managed policy includes the following statements to allow full access to notifications\.
+The `AWSCodePipeline_FullAccess` managed policy includes the following statements to allow full access to notifications\.
 Users with this managed policy applied can also create and manage Amazon SNS topics for notifications, subscribe and unsubscribe users to topics, list topics to choose as targets for notification rules, and list AWS Chatbot clients configured for Slack\.

 ```
     {